Choonholic/ChzzkDownloader/doc/chzzk_live_downloader_manual.md

 However, the following information is always saved.

 * All settings of saved streamer channel UIDs
-* All settings of per-streamer download quality
+* All settings of per-streamer target quality to download
 * All settings of per-streamer LINE notification
 * NAVER ID Authorization key from Chzzk cookie (`NID_AUT`)
 * NAVER ID Session key from Chzzk cookie (`NID_SES`)